Amphioctopus marginatus

-Amphioctopus marginatus, also known as the coconut octopus and veined octopus, is a medium-sized cephalopod found in the tropical waters of the western Pacific Ocean.
+Amphioctopus marginatus, also known as the coconut octopus and veined octopus, is a medium-sized cephalopod found in the tropical waters of the western Pacific Ocean and the Indian Ocean.
 It prefers sandy substrates with plentiful shells or litter.
 It commonly preys upon shrimp, crabs, and clams, and displays unusual behavior for octopuses, being one of only two species known to exhibit bipedal walking.
 The coconut octopus is also known for collecting and using tools; it gathers coconut shells and seashells and uses these for shelter.

 Taxonomy

-Amphioctopus marginatus is a species of octopus located in the family Octopodidae and genus Amphioctopus.
-The species was first described in 1964 by Japanese malacologist Iwao Taki as Octopus marginatus, and synonymously as Amphioctopus marginatus.
+Amphioctopus marginatus is a species of octopus in the family Octopodidae.
+The species was first described in 1964 by Japanese malacologist Iwao Taki as Octopus marginatus, and later transferred to the genus Amphioctopus, thus becoming Amphioctopus marginatus.
 Taki chose the Latin name marginatus (literally margined, from marginum) due to the pale border around the eyes.
-In 1976, Dong Zhengzhi named the species Octopus striolatus, but this name was not recognized as taxonomically valid.
+In 1976, Dong Zhengzhi described the species Octopus striolatus, but this name is not recognized as taxonomically valid.